 George Christian Pappas, ESPN Radio

-George Christian Pappas covers Major League Baseball and college football for ESPN Florida and ESPN Radios Gainesville/Ocala and St. Augustine/Jacksonville.
+George Christian Pappas covers the Tampa Bay Rays and Major League Baseball for ESPN Radio Gainesville/Ocala.
 He is finishing his degree in journalism and Spanish at the University of Florida.
 You can send him questions or comments at

 Sir Charles with the slam